Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Analysis

-The flat/non-tree structured hypothesis for the baseline Transformer can also be checked by making a prediction on a completely different syntax affected by the same issue: the `np v\_dat\_p2 np pp np np` prepositional phrase modification (which involves the recipient relationship being modified instead of the subject and/or agent so is a distinct check of our hypothesis)\footnote{\begin{footnotesize}See Appendix \ref{v_dat_p2_recipient_pp-modification_for_generalization_assessment_and_data_augmentation_attempt}\end{footnotesize}} and we indeed found that this was as hard or harder than the previous most difficult split analyzed above, the `obj\_pp\_to\_subj\_pp` split (Figure \ref{baseline_transformer_standard_training_cannot_do_v_dat_p2_generalization}).
+The flat/non-tree structured hypothesis for the baseline Transformer can also be checked by making a prediction on a completely different syntax, given we predict any novel center pp substitution will be challenging (not about subjects vs objects): the `np v\_dat\_p2 np pp np np` prepositional phrase modification (where the recipient relationship is modified instead of the subject/agent so is a distinct check of our hypothesis)\footnote{\begin{footnotesize}See Appendix \ref{v_dat_p2_recipient_pp-modification_for_generalization_assessment_and_data_augmentation_attempt}\end{footnotesize}} and we indeed found that this was at least as hard as the most difficult split previously reported, the `obj\_pp\_to\_subj\_pp` split (Figure \ref{baseline_transformer_standard_training_cannot_do_v_dat_p2_generalization}).

-Maybe \citep{Wu2023} baseline Encoder-Decoder is depth-constrained to learn a non-hierarchical, flat, non-tree model with these characteristic errors and with more layers it would learn to recursively combine `np\_det pp np -> np\_pp -> np` (to some fixed depth at least, probably limited by the number of Transformer blocks) and perform better on prepositional phrase related splits\footnote{\begin{footnotesize}\citep{Csordas2022}: "the network should be sufficiently deep, at least as deep as the deepest data dependency in the computational graph built from elementary operations (e.g., in the case of a parse tree, this is the depth of the tree)".
-(This is not a very scalable approach, as we must make the network deeper to handle increased pp depths instead of just looping or at least reusing weights each layer.)\end{footnotesize}}.
-However, training a \citep{Wu2023} baseline Encoder-Decoder Transformer from scratch we found no benefit to 3 or 4 layers instead of 2 on the ReCOGS obj\_pp\_to\_subj\_pp split, consistent with \citep{petty2024impactdepthcompositionalgeneralization}'s finding on COGS.
+Maybe \citep{Wu2023} baseline EncDec is depth-constrained to learn a non-hierarchical, non-tree model with these characteristic errors but with more layers it would learn to recursively combine `np\_det pp np -> np\_pp -> np` (to some fixed depth, limited by the number of Transformer blocks) and perform better on pp related splits\footnote{\begin{footnotesize}\citep{Csordas2022}: "the network should be sufficiently deep, at least as deep as the deepest data dependency in the computational graph built from elementary operations (e.g., in the case of a parse tree, this is the depth of the tree)".
+But the hierarchical approach may not be a scalable approach, as we must make the network ever deeper to handle increased pp depths instead of just looping (without weight-sharing), \textbf{and deeper parses encountered at inference time than seen in training would activate untrained layers, leading to generalization failures.
+As shown by the RASP model, flat, but with pp masking} (Figure \ref{rasp-for-recogs-decoder-loop-supplementary-figure_pp_depth_2} (ReCOGS) \ref{rasp-for-cogs-decoder-loop-figure_pp_depth_2} (COGS)), \textbf{may be a better strategy.}\end{footnotesize}}.
+However, training a \citep{Wu2023} baseline EncDec Transformer from scratch we found no benefit to 3-4 layers instead of 2 on the ReCOGS obj\_pp\_to\_subj\_pp split, consistent with \citep{petty2024impactdepthcompositionalgeneralization}'s finding on COGS.